Connect with us

 ""THIS AIN'T YOUR GRANDFATHER'S DIABETES" IDENTIFICATION, DIAGNOSIS, AND TREATMENT OF ATYPICAL DIABETES"

-Matthew Gilbert, DO., MPH, Associate Professor, Department of Medicine, Division of Endocrinology and Diabetes, Endocrinology and Diabetes Clinic, South Burlington, VT
+Matthew Gilbert, DO., MPH, Professor of Medicine, Department of Medicine, Division of Endocrinology and Diabetes, Endocrinology and Diabetes Clinic, South Burlington, VT

 1.0 CE Credit